The decision to going bald is a personal one.

 The HeadBlade HeadSlick comes from the same makers of the HeadBlade razor.
-Like the Cremo Cream this product does not lather like a traditional shaving cream but it has a lotion-like texture that you may or may not like.
+Like the Cremo Cream, this product does not lather like traditional shaving cream, but it has a lotion-like texture that you may or may not like.

-This shave cream is extremely slick and economical – a bottle will last up to 100 shaves.
+This shave cream is exceptionally slick and economical – a bottle will last up to 100 shaves.
 So if you shave every other day, it’ll easily last up to 5 months.

-Don’t be intimidated by the prospect of shaving hair off your head.
+Don’t be intimidated by the prospect of shaving the hair off your head.

 The process will take some getting used to, but once you’re up to speed, it’s going to be a smooth process.

 1. Trim off long strands of hair down to stubble using a clipper without the guard.

 2. Take a hot shower before shaving and not after.
 Hot water will help soften hair follicles making it easier to shave.
 Having a shower also helps remove any dead skin and other contaminants that can hinder the razor.

 3. Apply shaving cream to add that layer of lubrication to help the razor glide.
 Make sure your head and hands are hydrated with hot tap water during application.

 4. Shaving time!

 Always start shaving with the grain.
-(1) That means you start shaving from the top of your head going down the front.
+(1) That means you begin shaving from the top of your head going down the front.
 Use slow and light strokes, don’t apply any pressure.
 (2) After doing the top, move to the sides, start from the top going to the ears.
-(3) Last step during the first pass is doing the back with the grain.
-This means from the top of head going down.
+(3) The last step during the first pass is doing the back with the grain.
+This means from the top of the head going down.

 5. Rinse with hot water and then soap with a hot towel in preparation for the second pass (optional).